jnc0x24dd099bb870/DC/pipel1line/README.md

 *Build environment*

-Part 1) and 2) is implemented by programs (main program: cron_main.py) under pipel1line/process:
+Part 1) and 2) is implemented by programs (main program: cron_main.py) under pipel1line/process and pipel1line/ftp.
+The pipel1line/ftp program will allow you to run locally a small ftp server that will provide the weather_data.csv data.

+From there, the pipel1ne/process is as following:

 a) creating containerized cronjob that will establish connection with ftp